jorgebucaran/hyperapp/docs/gif-search.md

   })
 ```

-We then toggle <samp>isFetching</samp> to indicate we're available to request a new URL and update the state using <samp>actions.setUrl</samp>.
+Finally, we toggle <samp>isFetching</samp> to indicate we're available to request a new URL and update the state using <samp>actions.setUrl</samp>.